hjwp/python-osc-qlab-interface/captions/act3.md

 > But Rosina?
 No, she respects herself too much.
 > And us...

+    Men Rosina?
+    Hun har for mye respekt
+    for seg selv.
+    Og for oss...

 l'onore ... dove diamin l'ha posto umano errore!